simon-frankau/dumb-vga/README.md

 ## Circuit design

 The circuit breadboarded so far has three chained 74HC counters supplying the address to a 29040 flash chip.
+A 74HC574 latches the values for the display.
+(A 74HC574 triggers on the wrong edge to avoid transients, but it's what I had to hand, and seems to work fine.)

 ## TODO

- * Draw up the schematic.
- * The output display has vertical lines between the wide "pixels", caused by noisy transitions.
-Work out the precise cause, and implement a workaround.
+ * Investigate higher resolutions, animated designs.
  * Generate a flash image from an actual picture, not an algorithmic test.
- * Investigate higher resolutions, animated designs.
  * Design and manufacture a custom PCB for the project.